USF-OS/L0-Template/README.md

 # Lab 0: Getting to Know You

 Welcome!
 I'm excited to have you in class and am looking forward to getting to know you over the course of the semester.
-This first lab assignment has three
+This first lab assignment has two
 goals:

 * For you to tell me a little bit more about yourself
 * Testing out the assignment submission process
-* Getting started on the course discussion board

-## Part I: Introduction
+## Introduction

 Let's get started!
 To submit your responses, *edit this document* and write in the space provided.
 Note: apart from